pierrejacob/debiasedhmc/README.md

 https://cran.r-project.org/package=tmg

 The folder inst/ contains README.R which explains how to run the scripts in inst/reproduce/.
-The folder inst/tutorials/ contains (or will contain) tutorials on how to use the package's main functions.
+The folder inst/tutorials/ contains tutorials on how to use the package's main functions.